24 April 2022

 There are essentially two broad approaches to demand creation.
 Inbound marketing and Outbound marketing.

 Inbound marketing: the sales team is tasked with capturing enquiries, qualifying them, and closing sales.
 The sales enquiries are generated by both online and offline marketing.
+Generating enquiries is normally through the implementation of communications (advertising, PR, influencer marketing etc.).
+Digital marketing is currently the most common means of achieving this.

 Outbound marketing: the sales team is expected to identify leads and make approaches to ascertain interest.
 This could be achieved using outbound telemarketers (also known as appointment setters) trawling their way through lists of likely suspects, or the sales people themselves may use their own home-grown methods.